 Have questions about how your Provincial and municipal governments regulate cannabis?

-The questions below are intended to assist residents in understanding the Provincial cannabis retail application framework, as well as proposed municipal regulations.
+The questions below are intended to assist residents in understanding the Provincial cannabis retail application framework, as well as municipal regulations.

 What Provincial legislation exists to regulate cannabis?
 In BC, there are two main pieces of Provincial legislation that have been put into place:

 - The Cannabis Control and Licensing Act: This legislation sets minimum sale age, regulates smoking in public areas, sets possession limits, establishes the licensing regime, provides enforcement authority, and amends other relevant legislation like the Residential Tenancy Act, Motor Vehicle Act, and others.

 - The Cannabis Distribution Act: This Act establishes a public wholesale distribution monopoly; and Public (government-run) retail sales, both in stores and online.

 Although municipalities may ban retail sale of cannabis through establishing it as a non-permitted use in the local Zoning Bylaw, if cannabis retail sale is permitted, municipal policy must be in line with these existing Provincial regulations.
 For instance, Hours of Operation may not exceed those set out by Provincial statute.